pragnyanramtha/lecture/story.md

-The story of two of my friends, Ramu and Somu.
+The story of two friends, Blue and Red.
 See, a couple of years ago, both of them wanted to learn programming.

-So they started watching videos about it.
+So, they started watching videos and creating a roadmap for their learning.
-They started making a road map for it.

-But after a month, Ramu felt that he had learned enough.
+But after just a month, Blue felt that he had learned enough.

-So he directly started to go to hackathons and apply for internships.
+He immediately started going to hackathons and applying for internships.

-His intention was not to make a lot of money or actually win the hackathons, but to join these hackathons and internships and connect with people who are experienced in programming.
-So he went to a lot of hackathons and applied for 30 to 40 internships, and he finally got an offer.
+His intention was not to make a lot of money or even win the hackathons, but to connect with experienced programmers.
+He attended numerous events and applied for 30 to 40 internships until he finally got an offer.

-But meanwhile, Somu felt that he should actually learn more.
+Meanwhile, Red felt that he should learn more before jumping in.

-So he started watching more videos.
-He started reading a couple of books.
-He even started doing a couple of courses.
+He started watching more videos, reading books, and even taking a couple of courses.

-He just felt that he wasn't ready to do internships.
-Now, 3 months passed by.
-Ramu just finished his internships, and Somu was still learning more about programming.
+He just felt that he wasn't ready for internships.

+Three months passed.
+Blue had finished his internship, while Red was still learning the basics.

-Six months passed by.
-Ramu did one more internship.
-But Somu understood that there's AI in marketing now, and he also needs to learn about it first.
-He just felt that he should not rush because he wasn't ready yet.
+Six months later, Blue completed another internship.
+But Red, realizing that AI was now impacting marketing, felt he needed to learn about that first.
+He didn't want to rush; he wanted to be fully ready.

-Now, two years passed by.
-Ramu's manager in the previous internships loved his work and offered him a full-time job.
-Somu was still learning more about AI and machine learning.
+Two years went by.
+Blue's manager from a previous internship loved his work and offered him a full-time job.
+Red was still studying AI and machine learning.

-Five years passed by, and guess what?
+Five years passed, and guess what?

-Somu is still watching videos and learning more about quantum computing.
-And Ramu just finished 3 years at his job and finally got promoted as a senior engineer at a company.
+Red is still watching videos, now learning about quantum computing.
+Blue has just finished three years at his job and was finally promoted to Senior Engineer.

-While Ramu felt that he had achieved something in his life, Somu felt like a loser.
+While Blue feels he has achieved something significant, Red feels like he's left behind.

-Ramu's parents are proud of him.
-Somu's parents are worried about him.
+Blue's parents are proud of him.
+Red's parents are worried.
 But what went wrong?
 Both are equally smart.
 Both went to the same college.
-Both are equally hardworking as well, right?
-So what actually went wrong?
+Both are equally hardworking.
+So, what actually happened?

-I think you got the answer.
-You see, in life, you'll never be ready for most of the things.
-So stop waiting for the right time to come, because maybe when you feel it's the right time, it might already be too late.
+I think you know the answer.
+You see, in life, you'll never be completely ready for most things.
+So stop waiting for the "right time" to come, because by the time you feel ready, it might already be too late.

 Got it?
 So yeah, that is it.
 These are a couple of things that I wanted to share with you today.